Skip to product information

 Envelope

-Such is the case of this letter, written by Dom Pedro II as a teenager, less than a month after receiving power from the Assembly to govern the country, after nine years of regency.
-Interesting fact too, the recipient, Fernando II king of the Two Sicilies, is the brother of the future wife of Dom Pedro II, and Empress of Brazil, Dona Teresa Cristina.
-The perfect state of conservation of the paper, the ink and the wonderful stamp adds even more value to this exceptional document.
+The most well-known figure in Brazilian history, Dom Pedro II is naturally highly coveted by collectors, especially when the objects or documents have interesting content, date or detail.
+This is the case of this letter, written by a teenage Dom Pedro II, less than a month after receiving the power from the Assembly to govern the country, after nine years of regency.
+Another interesting fact is that the recipient, Ferdinand II, King of the Two Sicilies, is the brother of Dom Pedro II's future wife and Empress of Brazil, Dona Teresa Cristina.
+The perfect state of conservation of the paper, ink and wonderful seal adds even more value to this exceptional document.

 View full details